Search for: motor-control

 In this study, we consider the role of multisensor data fusion in neuromuscular control using an actor-critic reinforcement learning method.
 The model we use is a single link system actuated by a pair of muscles that are excited with alpha and gamma signals.
 Various physiological sensor information such as proprioception, spindle sensors, and Golgi tendon organs have been integrated to achieve an oscillatory movement with variable amplitude and frequency, while achieving a stable movement with minimum metabolic cost and coactivation.
 The system is highly nonlinear in all its physical and physiological attributes.
 Transmission delays are included in the afferent and efferent neural paths to...

-Design and Construction of an Artificial Thumb Controlled by Command from the Index Finger, M.Sc.
+M.Sc.
 Thesis Sharif University of Technology ; Salak Ghafari, Ali

 This study provides preliminary work on the development of manual rehabilitation device for wearable and robotic manual applications.
 This work examines the motion of the fingers using the sensors.
 The developed mechanism is based on a combination of strain gauge sensors and a stepper motor, which forms the motion of the artificial thumb.
 In this thesis, the creation of an artificial thumb has been done with one degree of freedom, the movement and grabbing of lightweight objects.
 For grabbing objects, the command of controlling and keeping objects is performed through the IAR software and labVIEW software which is given to the stepper motor.This study describes the details of the work done...